yasinahmadpoor/web-scraping/README.md

 ## About

-This repo contain two python scripts for get inforamtion of second-hand car from "Divar" and financial market data from "Network for Gold and Currency Information"
+This repository contains two Python scripts for obtaining information about second-hand cars from 'Divar' and financial market data from the 'Network for Gold and Currency Information'.

 ## Features